radhikasethi2011/data-512-homework_1/README.md

 ## How to Reproduce the Analysis

-If you want to run the analysis yourself, here’s a step-by-step guide.

 ### 1. Clone the Repo

 First, you need to get the code.
 Open your terminal, and run: